jdorn/php-reports/README.md

     *   "text" (the default)
     *   "select" (dropdown list)
     *   "textarea"
-    *   "date" (will be parsed with strtotime and turned into "YYYY-MM-DD HH:MM:SS" format)
+    *   "date" (will be parsed with strtotime)
+*   __format__ If type is "date", this specifies the date format to convert to.
+It defaults to "YYYY-MM-DD HH:MM:SS".
-*   __options__ If the variable type is "select", this should be an array of choices.
+*   __options__ If the type is "select", this should be an array of choices.
 *   __default__ The default value for the variable.
 *   __empty__ If set to true, the report will run even if the value is empty.
 *   __multiple__ If set to true, multiple values can be chosen.